 Within skeletal muscles, there are three muscle fibre types.
 Type one (I), type two A (IIa) and type two B (IIb).
 Each fibre type has different qualities in the way they perform and how quickly they fatigue.

 Type I muscle fibres

-For this reason, the muscles containing mainly type I fibres are often postural muscles such as those in the neck and spine due to their endurance capabilities Also, athletes such as marathon runners have a high number of this type of fibre, partly through genetics, partly through training.
+Muscles with mainly type I fibres are often postural muscles, for example, in the neck and spine.
+Also, athletes such as marathon runners have a high number of this type of fibre, partly through genetics, and partly through training.

 Type IIa muscle fibres